Romance (music): Instrumental music bearing the title "Romance"

-Mozart subtitled the second movement of his piano concerto no. 20 in D minor (K.466) "Romanze" and his Horn Concerto has a Romance and Rondo.
+Mozart subtitled the second movement of his piano concerto no. 20 in D minor (K.466) "Romanze" and the second movement of his third horn concerto "Romance".

-Liszt wrote a Romance in E minor in 1842 in Moscow.
+Franz Liszt wrote a Romance in E minor in 1842 in Moscow.

 Robert Schumann was particularly fond of the title for lyrical piano pieces.

 Georges Bizet's "Je crois entendre encore" from The Pearl Fishers (1863) is labelled a romance in the score.

 Giuseppe Verdi's "Celeste Aida" from Aida (1871) is labelled romanza.

 Franz Lehar's "Wie einen Rosenknospe" from "The Merry Widow" is labelled "Romance".